 If you're nervous about dealing with cryptocurrency if you win a Bitcoin lottery, you don't need to be.
 Lottoland promises that they will help their Tier 1 and Tier 2 winners set up a Bitcoin wallet if they need one.

 If you don't want to do that or if you are concerned that the Bitcoin bubble is about to burst, you can also choose to receive the prize at the current cash value at the time you win.

 If you don't want to go through Lottoland, or you don't live in a country that is eligible to play, Grizzle lists five other reliable Bitcoin lotteries.

 You could also use a Bitcoin faucet, which is a profit sharing scheme that pays out a few Satoshis for performing various activities like playing games or entering CAPTCHAs.
 These payouts are usually funded by advertising, or work as advertising for a site or product.

-A Satoshi, named after the purported creator of Bitcoins, is worth a hundred millionth of a single Bitcoin.
+A Satoshi, named after Bitcoins' creator, is worth a hundred millionth of a single Bitcoin.
 Obviously, that's not much, but it costs you nothing but time.
 On the other hand, spending that time simply entering cash sweepstakes might be more lucrative.